MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/asynchronous-refresh.md

 - Refresh cancellation

 > [!NOTE]
-> - Previously, this feature was called *asynchronous refresh with REST API*.
+> - Previously, enhanced refresh was called *asynchronous refresh with REST API*.
 However, a standard refresh that uses the Refresh Dataset REST API also runs asynchronously by its inherent nature.
 > - Enhanced Power BI REST API refresh operations don't automatically refresh tile caches.
 Tile caches refresh only when a user accesses a report.

 ## Base URL